Optimisation Methods in Engineering (AERO5010)

 Further unit of study information

-Project work - own time.
+Project Work - own time 10 hrs/week.

 Through semester assessment (100%)

 Faculty/department permission required?